pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       -h, --help  Show this message and exit.

     Commands:
-      associators   Get the instances associated with an instance. count         Count the instances of each class with matching class name. create        Create an instance of a class in a namespace. delete        Delete an instance of a class. enumerate     Get the instances of a class. get           Get an instance of a class. invokemethod  Invoke a method on an instance. modify        Modify an instance of a class. query         Execute a query on instances in a namespace. references    Get the instances referencing an instance.
+      associators   List the instances associated with an instance. count         Count the instances of each class with matching class name. create        Create an instance of a class in a namespace. delete        Delete an instance of a class. enumerate     List the instances of a class. get           Get an instance of a class. invokemethod  Invoke a method on an instance. modify        Modify an instance of a class. query         Execute a query on instances in a namespace. references    List the instances referencing an instance.

 .. _`pywbemcli instance associators --help`: